 Why Does Innovation Management Require a Systematic Approach?

-Having enthusiastic people with a commitment to innovation isn't the biggest challenge you face.
-No doubt there are those present in your company with the right capability and intentions for driving innovative progress but without a well-defined systematic approach, these characteristics are easily squandered.
+Having enthusiastic people committed to innovation isn't the biggest challenge you face.
+No doubt there are those in your company with the right capability and intentions to drive innovative progress, but these characteristics are easily squandered without a systematic approach.

 The biggest challenge most organizations face is designing a process that drives the implementation of ideas.
 Sporadic activities such as creative brainstorming sessions and customer satisfaction surveys aren't enough to progress your innovation at the rate needed to keep up with customer demands and the threat of competition.

-To stay relevant in your industry, you must establish ongoing activities that systematically support innovation.
-To ensure long-term viability, you must innovate across the full spectrum of opportunities and guide these ideas systematically with appropriate approaches.
+We must establish ongoing activities that systematically support innovation to stay relevant in our industry.
+To ensure long-term viability, we must innovate across the full spectrum of opportunities and guide these ideas systematically with appropriate approaches.

 What is systematic innovation?